-Funded organisations will be required to participate in evaluation by providing information and data as required by the department and evaluation partners.
+• Funded organisations are required to participate in evaluation by providing information and data as required by the department and evaluation partners.
 The evaluation may include longitudinal follow-up of a statistically valid sample of families, with their consent, to assess their experiences following the FaCC response they received.

-- Services are required to complete quarterly performance reporting on the department's online reporting system OASIS and; - Services are required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
+- Services are required to complete quarterly performance reporting on the department's online reporting system OASIS. - Services are also required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
 Services are required to enter the data on a regular basis so that data accurately reflects service delivery.
-In particular, all data needs to be up to date by the 8th day of the month. - 7.8.2 Considerations Community Based Intake and Referral (T347)
+In particular, all data needs to be up to date by the 8th day of the month.

+7.8.2 Considerations - Family and Child Connect (T347)